Loading

 Geography

 The Barren Grounds are tundra, and lakes are abundant.
-It embodies several long rivers, including the Coppermine, Back, Dubawnt, Kazan, and Thelon.
+It has several long rivers, including the Coppermine, Back, Dubawnt, Kazan, and Thelon.
 The land in the area is mostly flat, although there are some hills in certain areas.

 65°N 106°W / 65°N 106°W / 65; -106